geissdoerfer/find/model/README.md

 ## Reproduce key results

-We used the code provided in this directory to gain the insights presented in section 2 of [our paper](https://nes-lab.org/pubs/2021-Geissdoerfer-Find.pdf).
+We used the code provided in this directory to gain the insights presented in Section 2 of [our NSDI 2021 paper](https://nes-lab.org/pubs/2021-Geissdoerfer-Find.pdf).
 We invite you to reproduce our results with the scripts provided in the [reproducibility](./reproducibility) directory.
-Some of the calculations take significant computing resources and require a high performance computing system with a large number of CPUs.
+Some of the calculations take significant computing resources and require a high performance computing system with a large number of CPUs to complete in a reasonable amount of time.